astrorama/Elements/ElementsExamples/doc/doc_module.rst

 Architecture overview
 ---------------------

-Highlevel overview of the Module.
+High-level overview of the Module.

 How is it done?